WEATHERFORD ISD SAFETY PREPARATION, DRILLS AND INFORMATION

 Depending upon the nature of the crises or emergency, it may be necessary to restrict access to a school campus to anyone who is not emergency personnel or necessary school staff.
 Parents will be notified of the location of a parent / student reunification site if one is established.

-A lockdown is an internal procedure where the campus is secured and all external and internal doors are locked.
-In this situation all students and staff remain secure in a classroom or a secure locked area.
-Parent will not be allowed to enter the building during a lockdown.
+A lockdown is used when there is a threat inside the campus.
+The campus is secured and all external and internal doors are locked.
+In this situation all students and staff remain secure in a classroom or a secure locked area, if possible.
+Parents will not be allowed to enter the building during a lockdown.

 7. What is an evacuation?